Testing your patient transfer policy…The first 3 Of 9 critical questions and answers

 - The transferring hospital must provide all medical treatment within its capacity, which minimizes the risk to the individual’s health.

 - The receiving facility must accept the transfer and must have space available and qualified personnel to treat the individual.

 - The transferring hospital must send copies of all medical records related to the emergency medical condition.
 If the physician on call refuses or fails to assist in the patient’s care, the physician’s name and address must be documented in the medical records provided to the receiving facility.

-- Patient demographics and insurance information if available will also allow the registration staff to get a head start on the plan benefits although entrance via the emergency room will never require an authorization under these circumstances.
+- Patient demographics and insurance information, if available, will also allow the registration staff to get a head start on the plan benefits although entrance via the emergency room will never require authorization under these circumstances.

 Ok, that’s a wrap for today’s post.
-Stay tuned for part 2 of 3 covering the next 3 questions and answers of 9 in testing your patient transfer policy:
+Stay tuned for part 2 of the blog covering the next 3 questions and answers (out of a series of 9) in testing your patient transfer policy:

-- Who is responsibile for the care of the patient in transit?
+- Who is responsible for the care of the patient in transit?

 - Who gets the bill for service in the ED?